offGustavo/md-agenda.nvim/README.md

 | <span style="color:red">**Red**</span> | If the task had to be done that day but it was not. |
 | <span style="color:gray">**Gray**</span> | If the deadline is on that time. |

-## Date Selection
+### Date Selection
-Upon running one of the date selection commands, a date selection buffer appears.
+Upon running one of the date selection commands, a date selection buffer will appear.
 You can navigate back and forth using right and left arrow keys.

 | Command | Description |
 | - | - |